Bakhshali manuscript: Composition

 The manuscript is written in an earlier form of Sharada script, a script which is known for having been in use mainly from the 8th to the 12th century in the northwestern part of South Asia, such as Kashmir and neighbouring regions.
-The language of the manuscript, though intended to be Sanskrit, was significantly influenced in its phonetics and morphology by a local dialect or dialects, and some of the resultant linguistic peculiarities of the text are shared with Buddhist Hybrid Sanskrit.
+The language of the manuscript, though intended to be Sanskrit, was significantly influenced in its phonetics and morphology by a local artist dialect or dialects, and some of the resultant linguistic peculiarities of the text are shared with Buddhist Hybrid Sanskrit.
 The overlying dialects, though sharing affinities with Apabhraṃśa and with Old Kashmiri, have not been identified precisely.
 It is probable that most of the rules and examples had been originally composed in Sanskrit, while one of the sections was written entirely in a dialect.
 It is possible that the manuscript might be a compilation of fragments from different works composed in a number of language varieties.
 Hayashi admits that some of the irregularities are due to errors by scribes or may be orthographical.

 A colophon to one of the sections states that it was written by a brahmin identified as "the son of Chajaka", a "king of calculators," for the use of Vasiṣṭha's son Hasika.
 The brahmin might have been the author of the commentary as well as the scribe of the manuscript.
 Near the colophon appears a broken word rtikāvati, which has been interpreted as the place Mārtikāvata mentioned by Varāhamihira as being in northwestern India (along with Takṣaśilā, Gandhāra etc.), the supposed place where the manuscript might have been written.